BritishAmericqn/trespasser-backend/maps/README.md

 ## How It Works

-1. The 480x270 image is divided into a 48x27 grid (10x10 pixels per cell)
-2. Each cell is read and converted based on its color
+1. Each pixel in the 48x27 image represents one cell (10x10 game units)
+2. The smart wall detection algorithm analyzes patterns to create optimal walls
+3. L-shapes and T-shapes are automatically split into appropriate horizontal/vertical walls
+4. **Partial Wall System**: All walls maintain exactly 5 slices for consistency
+   - Walls shorter than 5 tiles have unused slices pre-destroyed
+   - Example: A 2-tile wall has slices 0-1 intact, slices 2-4 destroyed
+   - This prevents visual stretching while maintaining uniform destruction mechanics
-3. Adjacent wall cells of the same material are merged into single walls
+5. Adjacent wall cells of the same material are intelligently merged
-4. Walls automatically get 1-5 destructible slices based on their length
+6. Walls automatically get 1-5 destructible slices based on their length

 ## Creating Maps

-1. Create a new 480x270 PNG image
+1. Create a new 48x27 PNG image
 2. Use the exact colors from the palette above
-3. Draw walls as continuous lines (horizontal or vertical)
+3. Draw walls pixel by pixel - each pixel = one 10x10 game cell
-4. Place spawn points as single 10x10 blocks
+4. Place spawn points as single pixels
 5. Save as `mapname.png` in this directory

 ## Loading Maps